Newtown, Johannesburg

 Newtown is a suburb of Johannesburg, South Africa.
-It is located in the capital city of Gauteng Province and the Region F of the City of Johannesburg Metropolitan Municipality.
-It has the coordinates of 26.204°S and 28.034°E. The suburb originated as a manufacturing district for brick production and contained a "racially mixed working class".
+It is located in the capital city of Gauteng Province and in Region F of the City of Johannesburg Metropolitan Municipality.
+It has the coordinates of 26.204°S and 28.034°E. The suburb originated as a manufacturing district for brick production.

 Historical background

-In early 20th century, the Newtown Precinct was named "the Brickfields".
-By 1896, approximately 7,000 people lived in the town.
+In the early 20th century, the Newtown Precinct was named "the Brickfields".
+In 1896, approximately 7,000 people lived in the town.

-Brickfields from Ed Charlton's opinion attracted a number of industries, such as trade firms, banks, brick factories, a brewery, and fisheries, as well as immigrants from other nations.
+A number of industries developed at Brickfields, such as trade firms, banks, brick factories, a brewery, and fisheries.
+Immigrants from other nations, also settled in Brieckfields.

 In April 1904, Mahatma Gandi declared an outbreak of the bubonic plague in Brickfield.
 The plague caused 82 fatalities and 112 people were reportedly diagnosed with it.
 The local government initiated the fire brigade to start fires within the town, aiming to cease the plague.

 Turbine Hall

 Originally built between 1927 and 1934, the Turbine Hall became the largest "three steam-driven" power stations.
 It is situated in the middle of Newtown and has been deemed an iconic building in the art and culture precinct.